OpenDataDSL/documentation/docs/product/developer/odsl/Variables/Duration.md

 Duration
 ========================

-A duration variable represents a period of time such as 3 days or 4 and a half minutes
+A duration variable represents a period of time such as 3 days or 4 and a half minutes in [ISO 8601 duration format](/docs/kb/duration)

 ## Construction